joeybaker/wheelhouse-couch/README.md

 You must have [grunt-cli](https://github.com/gruntjs/grunt-cli) installed: `sudo npm i -g grunt-cli` `npm test`

+You'll need to have a user on your db with the username `test` and the password `test`.

 ### The Mocha way
 `mocha test/specs -ui bdd`